caloon/UnsupportedOSVersionAlert/README.md

 ## Implementation
 - Drag the UnsupportedOSVersionAlert.swift file into your project
-- Make your initial VC a delegate of OSVersionCheckerDelegate
+- Make your AppDelegate a delegate of OSVersionCheckerDelegate
 ```
-class ViewController: UIViewController, OSVersionCheckerDelegate
+class AppDelegate: UIApplicationDelegate, OSVersionCheckerDelegate
 ```

-- Implement the delegate method in your VC
+- Implement the delegate method in your AppDelegate
 ```
 func didCheckOSVersion(supported: Bool) {
         if !supported {
-        OSVersionAlert.showInViewController(self)
+            self.window?.rootViewController?.presentViewController(OSVersionAlert.show(), animated: true, completion: nil)
         }
     }
 ```

-- In your viewDidLoad, create an instance of OSVersionChecker, set your view controller as the delegate, set supported OS versions (lower and upper) and check the OS version
+- In your application didFinishLaunchingWithOptions, use the OSVersionChecker API to set the delegate, the earliest supported version and the latest supported version
 ```
-let checker = OSVersionChecker()
-checker.delegate = self
-checker.setSupportedOSVersions("8.1", latest: "9.3.2")
-checker.checkOSVersion()
+OSVersionChecker.checkOSVersion(self, earliest: "8.1", latest: "9.1.3")
 ```

 ## Contribution